bartonski/barton_juggling/thoughts_and_notes/things_to_learn_early.md

             1. Throw ceiling
                 1. Related to the square of the flight time
         1. Left and right hands must be the same
-        1. Direction of the palm determines the direction of the ball
+        1. Palm plane / Normal.
+Direction of the palm determines the direction of the ball
             * Throwing too early -- palms point forward, 'sprinting juggler syndrome'
             * Throwing too late -- palms point backward, throw over your head.
             * Think of the negative space between your hand and the prop as you're throwing.
 In a cascade, the throw from the opposite hand will travel through that path. (idea: attach streamers to balls?
 With LEDs?)